-Trump, Republicans Meet Tuesday During Crucial Week on Immigration
+Trump, Republicans Meet as GOP-Controlled House Prepares for Immigration Votes

 The other legislation, known as the compromise bill, aims to give recipients of the Deferred Action for Childhood Arrivals program, an eventual path to citizenship while also giving the President and his supporters $25 billion for border security and his signature wall.

+On the Senate side, Republican Sen. Ted Cruz of Texas is proposing so speed up the asylum process, double the number of immigration judges, and mandate families must be kept together.
+Sen. John Cornyn, the No. 2 Republican in the Senate, is re-introducing his 2014 proposal designed to keep families together, but speed up court dates and the deportation process for minors.

+Meanwhile, Republicans were closely watching the President this week for any comments he makes about the legislation, especially the compromise bill.

-After congressional Republicans worked closely with White House staff to negotiate the compromise bill, Trump took to Twitter on Friday to bash it, sparking confusion among Republicans in Congress who thought the bill would have the President’s support.
+After congressional Republicans worked closely with White House staff to negotiate the compromise plan, Trump took to Twitter on Friday to bash it, sparking confusion among Republicans in Congress who thought the bill would have the President's support.

-House Speaker Paul Ryan, previewing the President’s visit to Capitol Hill, also said Monday that Trump does in fact back the bill.
-Ryan expressed confidence that the compromise bill could not only pass the House, but also the Senate — an optimistic view after Congress has consistently failed to pass major immigration legislation for years.
+House Speaker Paul Ryan, previewing the President's visit to Capitol Hill, said Monday that Trump does in fact back the bill.
+Ryan expressed confidence that the compromise bill could not only pass the House, but also the Senate -- an optimistic view after Congress has consistently failed to pass major immigration legislation for years.

 But saddling the debate is mounting public outrage from both sides of the aisle over families being ripped apart at the border.
 Last month the Trump administration started prosecuting all immigrants who attempt to illegally cross the border, resulting in children being separated from their parents who undergo criminal prosecution.